CPJPRINCE/opex_manifest_generator/README.md

 ### Important Note

-If there are any changes to the hierarchy data, such as a file/folder (not including a 'meta' folder) being removed or added, *AFTER* the export of the spreadsheet.
-The data may not be assigned correctly, or it may be assigned as "ERROR", or the program may simply fail.
+If there are any changes to the hierarchy data, such as a file/folder (not including a 'meta' folder) being removed or added after the export of the spreadsheet, the data may not be assigned correctly, or it may be assigned as "ERROR", or the program may simply fail.

 ### XIP Metadata - Identifiers